nazwhale/web-crawler/README.md

 ### Brief

-To write a simple web crawler, limited to one domain - so when you start with https://website.com/, it would crawl all pages within website.com, but not follow external links, for example to the Facebook and Twitter accounts.
+Write a simple web crawler, limited to one domain - so when you start with https://monzo.com/, it would crawl all pages within monzo.com, but not follow external links, for example to the Facebook and Twitter accounts.
 Given a URL, it should print a simple site map, showing the links between pages.

 Bonus points for tests and making it as fast as possible!